chaiabillan/chaia-billan-capstone-client/README.md

 Community page
     - this is where people can post advice, experiences, and questions
-    - people can reply and like these posts
+    - people can reply, delete and like these posts
-    - when you post a comment, you must specify the subject
-        - when reading other peoples posts, you can filter by subject in order to find what youre looking for

 Travel Guide Page
     - this page will have different sections for flights, eating at restaurants, etc.